davidysoards/react-stocks/README.md

 Declarative routing was implemented with React Router 4.
 HashRouter was used for compatibility with GitHub pages.

+## React Transitions Group

+Crossfades between components were created with CSS and the help of TransitionsGroup and CSSTransitions from react-transitions-group.

 ## Sass & BEM

 I used SCSS and followed BEM (Block Element Modifier) methodology to write the styles for the components that make up this application.